DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

   2. On first cyclic entry, the request block is added to the I2CManager queue.
 Once it has been added to the queue, the program does not have to wait for completion and can allow other functions to continue executing.
 The requested operation will begin once any other pending operations have finished.
-  3. On subsequent entries to the program’s loop function, the program tests the completion status of the request block.
+  3. On subsequent entries to the program's loop function, the program tests the completion status of the request block.
       If it is still busy, then other loop functions may be allowed to run.
   4. When the operation completes, the status of the request block is updated to show it is no longer busy.
   5. At the next loop entry of the program, the test for competition status shows that the request block is no longer busy.